Woodstock: 7 ways to travel like a local

 Down the road, Habitual Chocolate creates bean-to-bar chocolate in-house for to-die-for flavours.
-New to the menu?
-Out-of-this-world ice cream you HAVE to try.
+Our sweet suggestion?
+Try their out-of-this-world ice cream.
 However, if it's that java kick you seek, enjoy a delicious coffee brewed with just a touch of chocolate in it.

 Coffee-lovers flock to Beantown Coffee for their locally-roasted beans.
 Choose from a great selection of coffees done up in a variety of ways (standard latte, cappuccinos, red-eye, maple latte...you get the idea) and enjoy in-house.
 Be sure to try Kintore Coffee (made in Oxford) or Early Bird (made right in Woodstock).
 It's absolutely delicious!